PART 1: PRE-PRODUCTION

 In the months that lead up to the beginning of this project, I also discovered Ron Fricke’s Baraka and Samsara (Ron Fricke was Reggio’s cinematographer) – these two beautiful films showed me how careful selection of locations and editing choices can create a new meaning out of things that, individually, have an entirely different significance.
 I also loved the effect that their patience had on our appreciation of what they were showing, how contemplating beautiful places that perhaps we were already familiar with but hadn’t taken the time to admire, offered a different perspective on the world, allowing us to form connections and learn new things from familiar sights.
 These films felt like an experience more than a movie and gave me confidence that it was possible to take this contemplative approach and yet still keep the audience engaged.
 In the same vein, Kubrick’s 2001, A Space Odyssey is one of those films that blew me away by the sheer confidence it had in subjecting its audience to a meditative, trippy voyage while handling profound themes.

-But perhaps the film that influenced me the most in making Psi is Terrence Malick’s Tree of life.
+But even more so, there were 2 films that directly inspired me to make psi.
+The first is Terrence Malick’s Tree of life.
 This film was actually a turning point for my appreciation of film as an art form.
 When it came out in 2011, I was working as an usher at the Odeon movie theatre in Leicester Square and therefore had free tickets to go and see any movie I wanted.
 One night, I took my girlfriend to see Tree of Life.
-At the time, for whatever reason - age, immaturity, the pressures of date night - we weren't ready for it and walked out half way through.
+At the time, for whatever reason - age, immaturity, the pressures of date night - we weren't ready for it and walked out 20 minutes in.
 A couple years later though, I came across Tree of Life again, and this time, I can’t explain why, I sunk right into it and drifted along for 140 minutes like I was being carried on a gentle river.
 Tree of life became the first film which actually made me think of my life far beyond the final credits.
 Its general feel stayed with me and to this day, I often catch myself experiencing a moment as though somehow it was in Malick’s world, with the same pace and movement.
-As I developed Ψ, particularly in the editing phase and when I was writing the narrator’s lines, I made several references to Tree of Life, because in a way, I like to think of Ψ as a sort of response to it – both are asking many of the same questions, but exploring very different paths to answer them.
+As I developed psi, particularly in the editing phase and when I was writing the narrator’s lines, I made several references to Tree of Life, because in a way, I like to think of psi as a sort of response to it – both are asking many of the same questions, but exploring very different paths to answer them.

-The one thing you may have noticed by now is that my cast of experts completely lacks diversity both in gender and race.
-And this is something that obviously is a problem.
-But at the time of contacting experts and preparing the film, it's not something I even noticed, simply because - and this is something I can only say needs to change - I just wasn't thinking about diversity.
+The one thing though that bacame a problem as things fell into place, is that by the end of my reaching out to experts, my cast completely lacked diversity both in gender and ethnicity.
+At the time of contacting them and preparing the film, it's not something I even noticed, simply because - and this is something I've since strived to change in my personal and working habits - I just wasn't thinking about diversity.
 Obviously, I never aimed to have a non-diverse cast.
-I had sent out e-mails to a bunch of professors and intellectuals, including women, such as Lisa Randall at Harvard, but most didn't get back or declined.
+I had sent out e-mails to a bunch of professors and intellectuals, including women, but most didn't get back or declined.
 When I was contacting experts, I knew I was only going to have a short window of time and limited money to travel and meet with them.
 So essentially, the cast of experts I have is comprised of the first 9 who agreed to meet with me.
-And honestly, I was overjoyed that they said yes.
-I was so focused on just pulling this all together that I didn't stop to think about diversity.
-And now I see that I should have.
+And at the time, I was just overjoyed that they said yes.
+I was so focused on just pulling this all off that I didn't stop to think about shuffling them around to include women or minorities.
+And now, with the benefit of hindsight, I wish I had been more conscious of diversity.
 I talk more about this issue in a later chapter (see Part 4, Chapter 3: Universities).